abdoo8080/tutorials/Virtual Machine set-up/Tutorial.md

 # How to Install a Linux Virtual Machine
 #### In this tutorial we will be installing an Ubuntu 18.04.2 Linux virtual machine via the Oracle VirtualBox tool.
 This virtual machine will be used later to download the Vitis & Vivado environments.
 Although this tutorial is for mac users, Windows users can benefit from this as well.
 The tutorial is split into 3 sections: VirtualBox, Ubuntu installations, and how to configure VirtualBox to run the Ubuntu Linux OS.

-### Prerequistes
+### Prerequisites
 * At least 8GB of RAM (recommended 16GB)
-* At least 12GB of storage available for VirutalBox
+* At least 12GB of storage available for VirtualBox
 * At least 160GB of storage available for the Vivado & Vitis environments